sreckoj/MQ-on-CP4I-notes/topics/interconnection/two-queue-managers-internal.md

     Value: *drag and drop the file* **qmb.crt**

 As a result, we have now two secrets: *qma-tls* and *qmb-tls*.
 Their YAML representations should look similar to the following.
-Please note that the key and certificate contents are *base64* encrypted.
+Please note that the key and certificate contents are *base64* encoded.
 In the following illustration, they are also abbreviated for the sake of readability.

 **qma-tls:**
 ```yaml